ziphra/long_reads/README.md

 For that matter, a lot of tools have been developped by both the machines constructor and the community.

+Even though basecalling can be performed in real time while sequencing, it is often useful to separate the sequencing from basecalling.
+One advantage of “offline” basecalling is that the basecaller can use significant amounts of compute and read/write resources which may slow the sequencing process and, in rare cases, even lead to loss of sequencing data.

 #### Basecaller tools
 Constructor's basecallers are generally the most reliable in terms of stability and accuracy.
 To date, softwares' constructors seem to be best suited for nanopore basecalling based on popularity and usability.
-The two main basecallers developped by ONT remaining under active development today are Guppy and Bonito.
+The two main basecallers developped by ONT remaining under active development today are **Guppy** and **Bonito**.
 Their goals are slightly different.

 - **Guppy**
 It is the official production basecaller.
 It is fully supported and documented.
-It also seems to be slighty more performant than Bonito.
+It also seems to be slighty more performant than **Bonito**.
+It is a neural network based basecaller that in addition to basecalling also performs filtering of low quality reads, clipping of Oxford Nanopore adapters and estimation of methylation probabilities per base.

 - **Bonito**
-Bonito is the open source ONT's basecaller, and figures as a "research and tech demonstrator".
+**Bonito** is the open source ONT's basecaller, and figures as a "research and tech demonstrator".
 It is under active development.
 It is GPU focused and you can train Bonito with your own model.
-If Bonito was said to be slow, its basecalling speeds are now inline with Guppy as of December 21.
+If Bonito was said to be slow, its basecalling speeds are now inline with **Guppy** as of December 21.
 New features move from Bonito to Guppy.
+Bonito can also perform the alignment with minimap2 if an indexed reference is provided.

 ### Consensus sequences generation